dnng/golang-studies/README.md

+# The Go Programming Language - Extended code examples and exercise solutions

 This repository contains code based on the examples and exercises from the book "The Go Programming Language", by Alan A. A. Donovan and Brian W, Kernighan, see http://www.gopl.io.